exposit/dw-playbooks/_posts/streetrat/2018-01-13-the-pit-fighter.md

 source: Street Rat Games
 source-url: http://drivethrurpg.com/browse/pub/5918/Street-Rat-Games

-excerpt: '"He is designed to have a unique style of unarmed combat, based on some of the most popular gladiators on live action TV today!"'
+excerpt: He is designed to have a unique style of unarmed combat, based on some of the most popular gladiators on live action TV today!

 categories:
 - fighter